wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 How can we check whether the function was passed in an actual HTML element?
 Like Wes has mentioned before, if we look at the docs for `document.querySelector()`,  you will see that it returns an element.

 The element is the most general base class from which all objects in a document inherit.
-That may not be very interesting to you, but wh at that means is when we create a div or a span, it inherits all of it's base attribuets from the Element in the browser.
+That may not be very interesting to you, but wh at that means is when we create a div or a span, it inherits all of it's base attributes from the Element in the browser.

 If you open up your dev tools and type `Element`, you will see that it is a function.